QuantumGroundState/NHDF-reader/README.md

 # NHDF-reader
-reads teh NHDF file format from NION
+reads the NHDF file format from NION